Who is Chris Bray?

 ' (now an award-winning documentary 'The Crossing'), sits on the advisory committee for The Australian Geographic Society

 and is founder and CEO of Conservation United

 , crowd-funding the world’s critical conservation projects.
 Chris is also an International Fellow of 'The Explorers Club

 ' and has been chairman of their Australia and New Zealand chapter.

-Chris and his wife Jess are also keen high-latitude sailors, recently becoming the first people to sail a junk-rig boat through the Northwest Passage over the arctic, on their little 29-foot wooden sailboat 'Teleport
+Chris is also a keen high-latitude sailors, sailing the first ever junk-rig boat through the Northwest Passage over the arctic with his then wife Jess, on their little 29-foot wooden sailboat 'Teleport

 '.
 Australian Geographic Society's 'Young Adventurer of the Year' in 2004 for a Tasmanian wilderness hike, Chris has also been awarded their 'Spirit of Adventure' medal in 2009.

 Chris still leads many of our tours and his passion for wildlife, photography and wild places continues to drive our growth.

 Read more about our whole Chris Bray Photography team on our 'About